hackclub/hackclub/workshops/full-stack_todo_app/README.md

 ![Firebase config](https://cloud-swc0vwpr0.vercel.app/1firebase_sdk.png)

-Make sure you copy the data.
+Make sure you copy your web app's Firebase configuration(`firebaseConfig` object).

 Hop on to the forked Repl and create a new component, `Firebase.js` inside the `src` folder.